The-Uplift-Project/java-programming/README.md

 6. If you see the 'Welcome to Daily Shop' message, you could successfully run the application.

 #### How to contribute?
-Pick of the issues or a task from the issue: https://github.com/Priya-Raut/java-programming/issues
+Pick of the issues or a task from an issue: https://github.com/Priya-Raut/java-programming/issues

 Comment on it that you are working on it.
-That all.
+That's all.
 Good luck!

 ### Team